Mounts: ~ (read-only), /tmp/lima (writable; removed in Lima v2.0)

 1 - VM types

-Lima supports two ways of running guest machines:
+Lima supports several VM drivers for running guest machines:

 The vmType can be specified only on creating the instance.